 4. We challenge you not to get a tear in your eye when Auld Lang Syne is played

 One of the most iconic traditional Scottish tunes, played on the bagpipes, will have many Tattoo-goers up in their seats, hand over hand as the melody of Auld Lang Syne rings out across the stands.
 If you want to experience Scotland at its proudest and most heart-warming, the Royal Edinburgh Military Tattoo is the place to do it.
 Another moment of sheer goosebumps in the Lone Piper on the battlements of the castle – rarely will you experience a more evocative sound and atmosphere as the evening draws towards its spectacular close.

 5. The fireworks

 No festival extravaganza would be complete without a firework finale, and the Tattoo holds a display every night (twice a night on Saturdays) to mark the end of the performance.
-If you’re not lucky enough to get a ticket, keep Edinburgh Castle in your line of sight as you travel around the city during the evening, ready to catch the fireworks from down below.
+If you’re not lucky enough to get a ticket, keep Edinburgh Castle in your line of sight as you travel around the city during the evening, ready to catch the fireworks from down below – or find a link to our blog post on where to watch fireworks in Edinburgh here.
 You’ll find that they become a useful indicator of the time, too – handy if you’ve not got your watch on!